Influenza key points

 Healthcare providers and local public health departments are instrumental in preventing and controlling the spread of influenza in Massachusetts.
 Here are some important updates for this year:

-The predominant influenza virus throughout the 2023-24 influenza season was influenza A(H1N1 pdm09); however, as activity declined, A(H3N2) and B/Victoria viruses began circulating at higher proportions than A(H1N1 pdm09) viruses.
+The predominant influenza viruses throughout the 2024-25 influenza season were influenza A(H1N1 pdm09) and A(H3N2); however, as activity declined, B/Victoria viruses began circulating as well.
 Most influenza viruses tested were in the same genetic subclade as, and antigenically similar to the vaccine reference viruses included in the season’s influenza vaccine.
-All the influenza viruses collected and tested for antiviral resistance by CDC since October 1, 2023 were susceptible to zanamivir, and peramivir and the majority (>99.7%) were susceptible to oseltamivir, peramivir, zanamivir and baloxivir.
+All the influenza viruses collected and tested for antiviral resistance by CDC from September 29, 2024 through May 17, 2025 were susceptible to zanamivir and the majority (>97.7%) were susceptible to Oseltamivir, Peramivir and Baloxivir.

 Recommendations

-• The composition of the 2024-25 U.S. seasonal influenza trivalent vaccines includes an update to the influenza A(H3N2) component and a removal of influenza B Yamagata as there have been no confirmed global detections of B/Yamagata since March 2020.
+• The composition of the 2025-26 U.S. seasonal influenza trivalent vaccines includes updates to the influenza A(H3N2), A(H1N1) and B Victoria components.

 • Consistent with prior guidance, everyone 6 months and older should get a flu vaccine, ideally by the end of October.
+However, flu vaccination is recommended as long as influenza viruses are circulating and unexpired vaccine is available.
 Flu vaccination is especially important for people who are at higher risk of developing serious flu complications, like those with certain chronic health conditions and people 65 years and older.

 • For detailed guidance about influenza and influenza vaccination for providers, see the CDC’s Flu Website for Healthcare Professionals